List of United States presidential elections in which the winner lost the popular vote: 2000: George W. Bush

 The 2000 presidential election, held on November 7, 2000, pitted Republican candidate George W. Bush (the incumbent governor of Texas and son of former president George H. W. Bush) against Democratic candidate Al Gore (the incumbent vice president of the United States under Bill Clinton).
-Despite Gore having received 543,895 more votes (a lead of 0.51 percent of all votes cast), the Electoral College chose Bush as president by a vote of 271 to 266.
+Despite Gore having received 543,895 more votes (a lead of 0.51 percent of all votes cast), it was effectively determined by the US Supreme Court, in a controversial 5–4 decision that halted a recount in Florida, that the Electoral College had chosen Bush as president by a vote of 271 to 266.

-Vice President Gore secured the Democratic nomination with relative ease.
-Bush was seen as the early favorite for the Republican nomination, and despite a contentious primary battle with Senator John McCain and other candidates, secured the nomination by Super Tuesday.
+In the primaries, Vice President Gore had secured the Democratic nomination with relative ease.
+He defeated Bill Bradley in the primaries and other contests.
+Bush had been seen as the early favorite for the Republican nomination, and despite a contentious primary battle with Senator John McCain and other candidates, secured the nomination by Super Tuesday.
 Many third-party candidates also ran, most prominently Ralph Nader.
 Bush chose former Secretary of Defense Dick Cheney as his running mate, and Gore chose Senator Joe Lieberman as his.
 Both major-party candidates focused primarily on domestic issues, such as the budget, tax relief, and reforms for federal social-insurance programs, though foreign policy was not ignored.

-The result of the election hinged on voting in Florida, where Bush's narrow margin of victory of just 537 votes out of almost six million votes cast on election night triggered a mandatory recount.
+The result of the election hinged on voting in Florida, where Bush's narrow official margin of victory of just 537 votes out of almost six million votes cast on election night triggered a mandatory recount, with mechanical failure by the machines used to cast votes a key issue.
 Litigation in select counties started additional recounts.
 This litigation ultimately reached the United States Supreme Court.
 The Court's contentious decision in Bush v.
 Gore, announced on December 12, 2000, ended the recounts, effectively awarding Florida's 25 Electoral College votes to Bush and granting him the victory.
 Later studies have reached conflicting opinions on who would have won the recount had it been allowed to proceed.
 Nationwide, George Bush received 50,456,002 votes (47.87%) and Gore received 50,999,897 (48.38%).